TKLeone/config/README.md

 choco install ripgrep *or*<br>
 winget install BurntSushi.ripgrep.MSVC

-replace nvim folder in appdata directory with updated one from repo<br><br>
+If there exists a current nvim folder, replace it in appdata directory with updated one from repo.<br><br>
-may have to go in config files and :so them all to update.
-Same goes for Lazy and Mason package managers.
+May have to go in config files and :so them all to update.<br><br>
+May have to Update/Sync plugins in Lazy.<br>
+  You do this by using the command :Lazy then press "U" or "S" <br><br>
+May have to reinstall LSPs in Mason<br>
+  You do this with the command :MasonUninstall "package" and :MasonInstall "package".<br>
+  If you get an error saying you cant modify, close neovim, go back in neovim and try it without opening a file. or use :set ma.

 # Java
-for java development go to https://download.eclipse.org/jdtls/milestones/?d and update the ftplugin/java.lua cmd{} file path to the correct location
+To get the java LSP go to: https://download.eclipse.org/jdtls/milestones/?d and update the ftplugin/java.lua cmd{} file path to the correct location

+# IntelliJ Vim Mode
+Install:<br>
+Settings -> Plugins -> Marketplace -> "IdeaVim"<br>
+copy .ideavimrc inside home directory